OUR COMPLAINTS POLICY

 What Will Happen Next

-- We will send you a letter or email acknowledging your complaint with day business days of receipt.
+- We will send you a letter or email acknowledging your complaint within 3 day business days of receipt.
 We may at this stage ask you to confirm or explain any details we may be unsure of

 - We will open a matter for your complaint and record it in our central register

-- Your complaint will be investigated by the Practice manager who will examine the relevant matter.
-You will not be charged for our time spent investigating the responding to your complaint
+- Your complaint will be investigated by the Practice Manager who will examine the relevant matter.
+You will not be charged for our time spent investigating and responding to your complaint

 - We usually aim to complete the investigation within 21 days but it can take longer, especially if files have been archived or are particularly complex, in which case we aim to complete an investigation within 8 weeks

-- The Practice manager will seek to mediate your complaint and resolve it to your satisfaction where possible.
-If the Practice manager feels it would assist in fully understanding your complaint they may ask you to attend a meeting.
-We hope that we can resolve your complaint and the Practice Manager will write to fully set out their views on the complaint
+- The Practice Manager will seek to mediate your complaint and resolve it to your satisfaction where possible.
+If the Practice manager feels it would assist in fully understanding your complaint he may ask you to attend a meeting.
+We hope that we can resolve your complaint and the Practice Manager will write to fully set out his views on the complaint

 What Happens If You Are Still Not Satisfied?